Demi-urge/menace_sandbox/docs/dynamic_module_mapping.md

 python scripts/generate_module_map.py --root . --output sandbox_data/module_map.json
 ```

-Additional options allow you to choose the clustering algorithm, adjust the threshold and enable semantic docstring matching.

-`SANDBOX_AUTODISCOVER_MODULES=1` tells `sandbox_runner` to invoke this process automatically when the sandbox starts.
-The map is stored in `SANDBOX_DATA_DIR/module_map.json` and used to attribute ROI metrics per module group.
+The helper accepts several flags:

+- `--algorithm {greedy,label}` – choose the community detection algorithm.
+- `--threshold <float>` – similarity threshold used by semantic mode.
+- `--semantic` – enable docstring matching for additional edges.

+Set `SANDBOX_AUTODISCOVER_MODULES=1` to have `sandbox_runner` build the map
+automatically on startup.
+The file is written to
+`SANDBOX_DATA_DIR/module_map.json` and loaded for ROI aggregation.
+Use
-`SANDBOX_REFRESH_MODULE_MAP=1` forces regeneration of the map even when the file already exists.
+`SANDBOX_REFRESH_MODULE_MAP=1` to force regeneration when the map already exists.